MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/personal_pitch.md

 Have a 30-second answer ready for each of these.
 It looks bad if you hesitate or stammer.

 * Why do you want to be a programmer?
+* How did you teach yourself to program?
+    * Here it makes sense to bring up App Academy.
+* How do you go about picking up a new technology?
 * Why do you want to work at our company?
 * What kinds of problems do you like to work on?
 * What do you like about Ruby?